On the Sauna page, I said:

 After a while, a new Leisure Centre replaced the old Sports Centre, and the new gym changing rooms had sauna cabins in them.
 This had the advantage that I never needed to wear a costume, whatever time I used the facilities, but Sue and I couldn't sauna together any more.
 There was a mixed steam room, but it wasn't the same - we used it a few times, but after a while I continued to use the sauna for the sake of my skin, and Sue just stopped completely.

 The issue of nudity never went away.
-I had now been using the sauna for nearly ten years, and was very used to being naked with other blokes.
-But nudity still embarassed me - both my own and that of other people.
-I was increasingly convinced that this was simply not healthy, and decided to do something about it.
+I had now been using the sauna for nearly ten years, and was very used to seeing other blokes naked.
+But somehow nudity still embarassed me - both my own and that of other people.
+Over time, I became convinced that this was simply not healthy, and decided to do something about it.

 The second strategy worked much better.
 I slowly trained myself to cope with being naked in the changing room of a swimming pool or sauna.
 I would take all my clothes off, and then put my swimming costume on.
 In the sauna suite, I would not take my towel into the shower area with me.
-Eventually, I could leave the towel on the rail outside the sauna cabin, and walk naked across to the showers.
+Eventually, I managed to leave the towel on the rail outside the sauna cabin, and walk naked across to the showers, a couple of yards away.
 I know this sounds pathetic, but at the time it was a major achievement.

-Somewhere around 1987, I started trying to swim twice a week: I had turned 30, and I was starting to put on a bit of weight.
+Somewhere around 1987, I started to swim regularly: I had turned 30, and was starting to put on a bit of weight.
 For many years, a normal week would see me swimming twice (usually first thing in the morning) and taking one sauna.
-This lasted until 1999 when we moved to Bristol and discovered there were no suitable early morning swims - a dreadful shock!
+This pattern lasted until 1999 when we moved to Bristol and discovered there were no suitable early morning swims - a dreadful shock!

 Of course, many weeks were not 'normal' for a variety of reasons.
 One problem was that I had to travel as part of my job, and this often got in the way.
-One regular journey was to Gloucester, and I would frequently find myself driving home a the end of a long day feeling both tired and uncomfortable from my skin.
+One regular journey was to Gloucester, and I would frequently find myself driving home at the end of a long day feeling tired from the journey and with my skin feeling very uncomfortable.

-Then I discovered in the local paper an advert for a naturist sauna in Lightwater - a small town just a minute or two off the route home from Gloucester.
+Then I discovered in the local paper an advert for a naturist sauna in Lightwater - a small town just a minute or two off my route home from Gloucester.

-This caused a fair degree of emotional difficulty.
-At the end of a long drive, my skin is often very uncomfortable, and a sauna is the perfect answer - especially when the journey had caused me to miss one of the early morning swims, and I had not managed to fit in an additional sauna the previous day (which was only rarely possible).
+This discovery caused me a fair degree of emotional difficulty.
+At the end of a long drive, my skin is generally very uncomfortable for a number of reasons, and this is especially true when the journey has caused me to miss one of my early morning swims.
+A sauna always makes my skin feel better, and is the perfect end to a long journey.
 But could I use a naturist sauna?

-The arguments from a few years earlier suddenly came back, and were a lot less abstract: I believed there was nothing wrong with nudity, and a sauna would do me good.
-My hesitation was mainly about a fear of the unknown (who were these strange people I might meet?) and uncertainty about whether I could cope emotionally with mixed nudity.
-I knew that both of these concerns were just daft when I considered the situation rationally.
+The arguments from a few years earlier suddenly came back, and were a lot less abstract: I believed there was nothing wrong with nudity, and knew that a sauna would do me good.
+My hesitation was mainly about a fear of the unknown (who were these strange people I might meet?) and uncertainty about whether I could cope emotionally with naked females.
+In my head, I knew that both of these concerns were daft, but it took a while for my feelings to catch up.

 Possibly the worst aspect of it was that I was finally going to meet some of these mythic creatures - naturists - who I knew to be different to me "in some significant way" I did not understand.
 Perhaps it tapped into some primaeval fear, or perhaps I was just getting myself worked up for no good reason.

 The experience turned out to be a total anticlimax.
 The people were friendly, and as normal as the bunch in the Council sauna.
 The sauna was great, and there was a small swimming pool that worked as a plunge pool to cool off in, which was wonderful.
-And, on the first visit, all the people using the place were male, so it was just like the sauna sessions I was used to elsewhere.
+And, on that first visit, all the people using the place were male, so it was just like many saunas I had used in other places.

 Actually, that last bit is not entirely true.
-Swimming costumes tend to be much darker than flesh, so if they are wearing a costume I can tell male from female quite easily.
+Swimming costumes tend to be darker than flesh, so most of the time - if people are wearing a costume - I can tell male from female quite easily.
 It's when people are naked that I often can't tell the difference until they speak or walk past me.

 Through the people at Lightwater, I discovered there were naturist saunas all over the place, including a regular sauna and swim at Alton.
 Actually, I was told of a regular sauna and swim at 'Alton Towers'.
 It took a while before I discovered it was really at Alton Leisure Centre, which I first visited in the Spring of 1996.
 Sue sometimes joined me there, although she never made it to Lightwater for some reason.